AaltoSciComp/scicomp-docs/triton/usage/dgx.rst

 Access and prerequisites
 ========================

-The DGX machines have been specifically bought by several groups, and thus general access is not available.
+The DGX machines have been specifically bought by several groups and these groups have priority access.

+**General access:** you should us the ``dgx-common`` partition.
+This has preemption enabled, which means that if a higher priority job comes, you job can be cancelled *at any time, even if it is running*.
+The job will then be added back to the queue and possibly run again.
+Design your code to take this into account.
+Furthermore, your job will only start running when the priority partition is empty... so in effect jobs happen very slowly.
+If you are using general access, all of the ``-p dgx`` in the examples below need to be changed to ``-p dgx-common``.

+**Dedicated group access:** You can check the groups which may access it by running ``grep PartitionName=dgx /etc/slurm/slurm.conf`` and checking ``AllowedGroups=``, check your groups with ``groups``, and check all group members with ``getent group $groupname``.
 If you should have access but don't, :doc:`email our support alias <../help>` with a CC to your group leader, and we will fix this.
-You can check the groups which may access it by running ``grep PartitionName=dgx /etc/slurm/slurm.conf`` and checking ``AllowedGroups=`` and check group membership by running ``getent group $groupname``.

 You also need a :doc:`Triton account <../accounts>`.